the-butterfly-effect/tbe/levels/QUALITY-ASSURANCE.md

   regressions.
 If the check fails, fix the problems, then commit.
 If this is not possible or you are too lazy, either don't commit or move the level back to needs-polish.
-* Consider adding finished levels into the Makefile for regression testing
+* Add finished levels into the top-level Makefile for regression testing